pgendreau/aavegotchi-ptd/VotingData/README.md

 ## Prerequisites for calculating the current weights
 1. Output from the caching step:
    1.1 VoteCounts.csv (all wallets that voted on any proposals in IncludedProposals.csv and how many proposals they voted on)
-   1.2 EligibleWallets.csv (a list of eligible wallets based on the cached data)
+   1.2 EligibleWalletsCached.csv (a list of eligible wallets based on the cached data)
    1.3 ConcludedDecisionCount.txt (number of proposals processed in the caching step)
 2. ActiveProposals.csv (new proposals - e.g., active ones - not included in the caching step)
 3. AGIPActive.csv (new AGIPs not included in the caching step; a subset of ActiveProposals)